 - What do you ignore?
 Should you stop?

 - What do you want to learn to do?

 - What are you excellent at?

 - What practical skills do you wish you had?

-I hope you’ll download the pretty 15-page journal, full of flowered pages and peaceful colors, and even more, I hope you’ll print it out and take some time to fill it up with your words.
+I hope you'll grab this pretty 15-page journal, full of flowered pages and peaceful colors, and even more, I hope you'll print it out and take some time to fill it up with your words.

 I hope that you'll think through your past, your present, and your future through these questions, and that they will help you identify where you want to be and what you want to do in the days, weeks, and months ahead of you.